bbauska/TUMx-DWAPNx/README.md

 single number occupies 8 bytes in memory, reference data types do not have a fixed size.
 For example, arrays can contain any number of elements and therefore an array cannot be stored in 8 bytes of memory.
-Instead, it can hold a reference to the values and that\'s why it is called a reference type.
+Instead, it can hold a reference to the values and that&apos;s why it is called a reference type.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 27 number type; 64-bit floating-point number (19) ~~~~~~~~~~~~~~~~~~~~-->